Table of contents

 Fixing minor issues

-Server issues are big problems but usually not something you can directly do something about (unless it happens on your server!)
+Server issues (Those starting with a 5) are problems but usually not something you can directly do something about (unless it happens on your server!)
 If the server error comes from a third party website, be kind and let them know which URLs are broken (or point them to Polypane. ;)

 , but the server automatically adding one to all URLs.